tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs oldest_subscription_start_date %}

 Zuora subscriptions can have lineages of linked subscriptions.
 This field provides the start date for the oldest subscription in a lineage.
-This date can be used to know when customers first start paying and can be utlized for different use cases such as reporting on `Time to X Value`.
+This date can be used to know when customers first started paying and can be utilized for different use cases such as reporting on `Time to X Value`.

 {% enddocs %}

 {% docs oldest_subscription_cohort_month %}

 Zuora subscriptions can have lineages of linked subscriptions.
 This field provides the start date month for the oldest subscription in a lineage.
-This cohort month can be used to know when customers first start paying and can be utlized for different use cases such as reporting on `Time to X Value`.
+This cohort month can be used to know when customers first started paying and can be utilized for different use cases such as reporting on `Time to X Value`.

 {% enddocs %}